 Consider these potential drawbacks before applying for a car loan from a credit union:

 - Membership required.
 Becoming a member adds another step to the car-buying process.
-If you’re already overwhelmed, a credit union might not be right for you.

 Credit unions often have some of the best deals out there, especially if you have good credit.
 But they might not be the best choice if you’re looking for a fast, hands-off experience and the application to become a member can add to the complexity.